University of North Carolina at Chapel Hill student housing: Granville Towers

 Granville Towers boasts three separate towers: South, West, and East.
 Residents of Granville share a fully furnished, air-conditioned, and carpeted/hardwood floor suite.
-Bathrooms are shared between two rooms, and include a full shower and toilet.
-Residents receive housekeeping once a week, from an outside company.
-Granville also has a full basketball court and a swimming pool for their residents.
+Bathrooms are shared between two rooms and include a full shower and toilet.
+Residents historically received housekeeping once a week from an outside vendor, but this previously included amenity ceased in 2024.
+Granville also had a full basketball court and a swimming pool for their residents, both of which have been removed in 2015.
 All of the towers include laundry rooms, drink machines, and special amenities in their basements.

 South Tower

 The South Tower Basement's special amenity is the large study lounge for all Granville residents.
 It has individual desks as well as large tables for each resident's studying needs.
 South Tower is also where the main information desk and the Management Offices are located for Granville Towers.

 West Tower

 The West Tower Basement's special amenity is its cardio-workout room.
-The cardio-workout room contains treadmills, elliptical machines, stationary bicycles, and television workout programs.
-West tower is also conveniently connected to the Agora, Granville Tower's private dining facility.
+The cardio workout room contains treadmills, elliptical machines, stationary bicycles, and television workout programs.
+West Tower is also conveniently connected to the Agora, Granville Tower's private dining facility.